-This repeats the calibration measurement for $9.6\,\mathrm{V}$.
-Here quite similar values can be observed, with a maximum ΔV of around $31.676\,\mathrm{mV}$.
+This repeats the calibration measurement for 9.6 V. Here quite similar values can be observed, with a maximum ΔV of around 31.7 mV.
 It is also possible to see a systematic error in figure 4.2.
-This error could be corrected, but requires quite some time investment.
-It would allow for a reduction of ΔV , up to a value of $24.456\,\mathrm{mV}$.
+This error could be corrected, but requires further iterations of the calibration procedure.
+Additional iterations would allow for a reduction of ΔV , up to a value of 24.5 mV ($\approx 0.25\%$).